terra-ops/terra-ui-prototype/README.md

 # terra-ui-prototype
-A drupal 7 site with our UI module installed.
+A drupal 7 site with the UI module (https://github.com/albatrossdigital/terra_ui) installed.